kithmina1999/worklenz-astro/src/content/blog/bonsai-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [accelo-alternative, teamgantt-alternative, bitbucketpipelines-alternative, worksection-alternative]
+related: [podio-self-hosted-alternative, zoho-self-hosted-alternative, clickup-self-hosted-alternative, ganttpro-self-hosted-alternative]
 ---